amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/README.md

 ## [Exploratory Data Analysis](https://github.com/amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/blob/main/Data_Wrangling_and_EDA.ipynb)
 ### Review Word Clouds
 We can clearly see what are the most frequently used words in the reviews for a specific product from its word cloud.
-For the shoe insole, the words with the highest frequencies are foot, shoe and insole.
-Some other words that are frequently used in the reviews are good, support, great and arch.
-For the yoga pants, the words with the highest frequencies are fit, love, great and pant.
-Some other words that are frequently used in the reviews are color, wear and pair.
+For the shoe insole, the words with the highest frequencies are *foot, shoe* and *insole*.
+Some other words that are frequently used in the reviews are *good, support, great* and *arch*.
+For the yoga pants, the words with the highest frequencies are *fit, love, great* and *pant*.
+Some other words that are frequently used in the reviews are *color, wear* and *pair*.

 <img src="https://github.com/amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/blob/main/README_files/word_cloud_1.png" width=50%><img src="https://github.com/amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/blob/main/README_files/word_cloud_2.png" width=50%>